Q – Can I plant my marigolds and geraniums yet?

 Q– What should I do for my roses now?

 A– As they begin to leaf out, prune away any dead material.
 Start a regular fertilizer program and, when leaves appear, a regular spray program for diseases and pests.
+Consider buying roses that are disease-resistant.
+Our nursery staff can help with these selections.

 Q– What other chores should I do now?

-Q – I can see lots of areas where I want more bulbs.
+Q – I can see lots of areas where I want more spring bulbs.
 Can I buy them now?

 A– Bulbs are sold and best planted in fall.
-If you purchase forced bulbs like tulips and daffodils in pots, you cant fertilize and water them, wait till the leaves die back, and plant them at a proper depth in the garden (see April entry).
-The best planning is done in spring, however, so make notes of exact locations of where you want to plant more bulbs in the fall.
+If you already purchased forced bulbs like tulips and daffodils in pots, you cant fertilize and water them, wait till the leaves die back, and plant them at a proper depth in the garden (see April entry).
+The best planning is done in spring, however, so make notes of exact locations where you want to plant more bulbs in the fall.
 Now is the time to fertilize spring-flowering bulbs to ensure good bloom next year.

 Q -Can I plant the rest of my vegetable garden yet?